Official DVSA Show Me/Tell Me QuestionsShowMeTellMeQuestions2

 Q – Identify where the windscreen washer reservoir is and tell me how you would check the windscreen washer level.

 Identify the reservoir and explain how to check the level.
-If there is no level gauge then top up regularly.
+If there is no level gauge, then top up regularly.

 Q – Show me how you would check the parking brake (handbrake) for excessive wear, make sure you keep safe control of the vehicle